hpoom/fowa-workshop/README.md

 **Must do unit testing with Mocha.** Every conf I go to I come back wanted to do unit testing with our JS.
 We need to make this happen ASAP!

+Make alias to common.
+So you can in one line do something very powerful.
+Addy aliased _clone_ to checkout to current path a project from his github, get all dependencys and then open it in his code editor.
+WOW!

+Use history once in a while to see what repetative tasks you have in your day.
+Then work on automating them.

+Likes alfred a lot, suggested https://github.com/zenorocha/alfred-workflows

 ##### Grunt Intro

 	npm install -g grunt-cli